DataDanSandler/sentiment_analysis/README.md

-How To setup a Facebook app that streams to Hadoop
+How To setup a Facebook app that streams to Hadoop & Make Twitter stream real-time
 ===================

 This repository contains sample code to create a FB app that streams data to Hadoop.
 It includes components such as: